mr-builder/mrbuilder/docs/upgrade-3-4.md

 Changes
 ===
+* mrbuilder-component-editor has been removed.
+It was half baked, and not sure anyone is using it.
 * ENV variables are now processed before command line arguments.
 * ENV variables can not be extended with _  for instance MRBUILDER_PLUGIN_BABEL_STUFF=1 is now MRBUILDER_PLUGIN_BABEL={stuff:1}